 Shakespeare Theatre Free for All.
-This free theater festival presents a different Shakespeare play every year for a 2-week run at the Sidney Harmon Hall, across from the Verizon Center, in the Penn Quarter.
+This free theater festival presents a different Shakespeare play every year for a 2-week run at the Sidney Harman Hall, across from the Verizon Center, in the Penn Quarter.
 Tickets are required, but they’re free.
-Call tel 202/547-1122 or visit www.shakespearetheatre.org.
-Evenings and some matinees late August through early September.
+Go to www.shakespearetheatre.org/events/free-for-all.
+Evenings and some matinees in late August through early September.

 Labor Day Concert.
 The National Symphony Orchestra closes its summer season with a free performance at 8pm on the West Lawn of the Capitol.
-For details call the National Park Service at tel 202/619-7222.
 Sunday before Labor Day (rain date: same day and time at Constitution Hall or the Kennedy Center).

 Library of Congress National Book Festival.
-The Library of Congress sponsors this festival, now in its 15th year, welcoming nearly 100 established authors and their many fans.
+The Library of Congress sponsors this festival, founded in 2001, welcoming nearly 100 established authors and their many fans.
 Previously held on the National Mall, the festival’s popularity and the toll the turnout took on Mall grounds necessitated the festival’s relocation in 2014 to the Walter E. Washington Convention Center in downtown D.C., between 7th and 9th sts.
 NW, and N St. and Mt.
 Vernon Place.
 The move indoors means weather and nightfall are no longer considerations, so the festival expects to draw even larger crowds.
 The festival takes place over the course of one long day, from 10am to 10pm in late August, and includes readings, author signings, panel discussions, and general hoopla surrounding the love of books.
-For details call tel 888/714-4696 or visit www.loc.gov/bookfest.
+For details, visit www.loc.gov/bookfest.
 A Saturday in late August/early September.

 Veterans Day.
-The nation’s fallen heroes are honored with a wreath-laying ceremony at 11am at the Tomb of the Unknowns in Arlington National Cemetery, followed by a memorial service.
-The president of the United States or his stand-in officiates, as a military band performs.
+The nation’s tribute to those who fought in wars to defend the United States, and to those who died doing so, takes place with a wreath-laying ceremony at 11am at the Tomb of the Unknowns in Arlington National Cemetery, followed by a memorial service in the Amphitheater.
+The president of the United States or a stand-in officiates, as a military band performs.
 Wreath-laying ceremonies also take place at other war memorials in the city.
-Call tel 703/607-8000 for details about Arlington Cemetery events and 202/619-7222 for details about war memorial events.
 November 11.

 National Christmas Tree Lighting.
-At the northern end of the Ellipse, the president lights the National Christmas Tree to the accompaniment of orchestral and choral music, and big name performers take the stage.
+At the northern end of the Ellipse, the president lights the National Christmas Tree to the accompaniment of orchestral and choral music, and big-name performers take the stage.
 The lighting ceremony inaugurates several weeks of holiday concerts performed mostly by local school and church choruses, afternoons and evenings on the Ellipse.
 (Brrrr!)
-For details and to enter the lottery to try to score tickets, visit the website, www.thenationaltree.org; you can also call tel 877/444-6777 to enter the lottery.
-There are 17,000 tickets (3,000 seated, 14,000 standing), which are free but required to attend the tree-lighting ceremony.
-The lottery opens October 31.
+For details, visit the website, www.thenationaltree.org.
+The 17,000 tickets (3,000 seated, 14,000 standing) are free but required to attend the tree-lighting ceremony.
+To enter the lottery to try to score tickets, visit the website www.recreation.gov.
+The lottery opens in mid-October.
 (No tickets are required to attend the other holiday concerts.)
-The tree-lighting ceremony takes place at 5pm on a day in early December.
+The tree-lighting ceremony takes place at 5pm on the first Thursday in December.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.